Low Variance Off-policy Evaluation with State-based Importance Sampling: Introduction

 \section{Introduction}

-In reinforcement learning (RL) \cite{Sutton2018}, an agent explores an environment which provides reward signals denoting the desirability of the behaviour, and through this feedback, it learns a policy to optimise a utility function, such as the expected cumulative reward, in that environment.
-In many domains, including medical interventions (e.g. surgery, diabetes or sepsis), financial decision-making (e.g. advertising or trading), and safe navigation, the exploration process will be too costly as it requires trying out suboptimal policies.
-In such domains, ideally one would be able to use expert decision-making as an initial starting point and improve the decision-making policy further using reinforcement learning.
-Such domains motivate the use of off-policy evaluation, a class of methods which estimate the utility of the policy to be evaluated using trajectories sampled from a behaviour policy that can be safely used for exploration.
+In reinforcement learning \cite{Sutton2018}, an agent explores an environment to learn a policy that optimises a utility function, such as the expected cumulative reward, in that environment.
+In many domains, including medical interventions (e.g. surgery, diabetes or sepsis), financial decision-making (e.g. advertising or trading), and safe navigation, it would be preferable to avoid costly trial-and-error and instead use a known expert or safe policy to gather the data needed for reinforcement learning.
+Such domains motivate the use of off-policy evaluation \cite{Udagawa2022,Levine2020}, a class of methods which estimate the utility of a target policy based on trajectories from a behaviour policy.

 Importance sampling (IS) is a traditional statistical technique which estimates an integral over one distribution of interest while only having samples from another distribution.
-The expected cumulative reward, discounted or undiscounted, can be seen as such an integral, and therefore IS is an important technique for off-policy evaluation \cite{Precup2000,Thomas2015,Chandak2020a}.
+The expected cumulative reward can be seen as such an integral, and therefore IS is an important technique for off-policy evaluation \cite{Precup2000,Thomas2015,Chandak2020a}.
 Such techniques have been used successfully in the context of diabetes treatment \cite{Chandak2020a} and digital marketing \cite{Thomas2015}.
-Unfortunately, due to computing the importance weight as a product of action probability ratios across the entire episode, the variance of IS based off-policy evaluation grows exponentially with the horizon $H$ of the decision process, a problem also known as ``the curse of horizon'' \cite{Liu2018}.
+Unfortunately, the variance of IS based off-policy evaluation grows exponentially with the horizon $H$ of the decision process, a problem also known as ``the curse of horizon'' \cite{Liu2018}.
 This makes IS based off-policy evaluation perform more poorly in domains requiring long-term planning (e.g. safe navigation).

-To reduce the variance of the importance sampling estimator, Guo et al. (2017) \cite{Guo2017} introduce covariance testing, which drops terms (i.e. action probability ratios) from the importance weights based on the expected value of the product of the terms dropped being equal to 1 and the covariance between the estimate and the dropped product being equal to 0.
-This leads to the implementation of incremental importance sampling (INCRIS), which drops all but the most recent action probability ratios from the importance weight of the per-decision importance sampling estimator \cite{Precup2000}.